leifb/msgpack-deno/README.md

 # msgpack-deno

-`msgpack-deno` is a [MessagePack](http://msgpack.org/) implementation for the deno runtime in TypeScript.
+A [MessagePack](http://msgpack.org/) implementation for the deno runtime in TypeScript.
 It has been forked and adapted to work with deno from [mprot/msgpack-js](https://github.com/mprot/msgpack-js).
 Changes are mostly limited to types and imports, the actual implementation of the encoding and decoding is still the same.
+## Alternative

+You should consider using [deno.land/x/msgpack](https://deno.land/x/msgpack) / [ Srinivasa314/msgpack-deno](https://github.com/Srinivasa314/msgpack-deno) instead.
+I did not realize there was an existing and working version that is also being maintained.
+From doing some quick tests, the other version seems to be about 10 times faster.
+I am still going to leave this version here and will fix bugs if the appear.

 ## Encoding